from training.npr.org: http://training.npr.org/audio/get-great-sound-every-time-with-this-field-recording-checklist/

 Print your own and keep it in your kit!

 The field recording checklist includes two cards per page.
 Print it two-sided on nice, heavy paper.
-On many systems, you can scale the print to about 70% for a smaller, more compact card.
+On many systems, you can scale the print to about 70 percent for a smaller, more compact card.

 Look for and record movement.
 Read more about these ideas in “Active sound: how to find it, record it and use it.”